ariebovenberg/whenever/docs/overview.rst

 This creates two types of situations for the :class:`~whenever.ZonedDateTime` and :class:`~whenever.SystemDateTime` types:

-- When the clock moves backwards, there is a period of time that occurs twice.
+- When the clock moves backwards, there is a period of time that repeats.
   For example, Sunday October 29th 2:30am occured twice in Paris.
   When you specify this time, you need to specify whether you want the earlier or later occurrence.